dhananjaya-mulukaledu/AWS-developer-associate/README.md

 | CodeBuild | Compile/Test |
 | CodeDeploy | Deploy application |
 | CodePipeline | Orchestrate entire CI/CD flow |

 ****
+## CloudTrail
+- AWS CloudTrail is a service that enables governance, compliance, operational auditing, and risk auditing of your AWS account.
+- With CloudTrail, you can log, continuously monitor, and retain account activity related to actions across your AWS infrastructure.

+****

+## SSM Parameter store
+-  AWS Systems Manager Parameter Store, you can create SecureString parameters, which are parameters that have a plaintext parameter name and an encrypted parameter value.
+-  Parameter Store uses AWS KMS to encrypt and decrypt the parameter values of Secure String parameters.

+****